andrewbaxter/lunk/readme.md

-This is an event graph processing library.
+Lunk is an event graph processing library.

-The expected use case is user interfaces, where user events can set of cascades of changes to the view.
-Specifically, WASM/web user interfaces (since it's primarily single threaded) but this could also reasonably be used with other single-threaded UI libraries like Gtk.
+The expected use case is user interfaces, where user events (clicks, typing) can set off cascades of other changes and computation.
+Specifically, WASM/web user interfaces (since it's single threaded) but this could also reasonably be used with other single-threaded UI libraries like Gtk.

-Most web frameworks include their own event graph processing tools: Sycamore has signals, Dioxus and others have similar tools.
+Most web UI frameworks include their own event graph processing tools: Sycamore has signals, Dioxus and others have similar.
 This is a standalone tool, for use without a framework (i.e. with Gloo and other a la carte tools).

 Compared to other tools, this library focuses on ease of use, flexibility, and composition with common language structures rather than on performance.